Judy More, Paediatric Dietitian and Registered Nutritionist

-Have a healthy Easter for toddlers with The Infant & Toddler Forum’s suggested menu!
+Have a healthy Easter with The Infant & Toddler Forum’s suggested menu for toddlers!

-Easter is a fun time of year, when families can come together and celebrate!
+Easter is a fun time of year, when families may come together and celebrate – although it may be a quieter Easter this year!
 Easter Egg Hunts are also a great way to get toddlers moving, but they can also make it all too easy for little ones to eat a lot of sugary food during the celebrations!
 To help, why not use our Easter menu, full of seasonal foods and their portion sizes?
 Give your toddler a healthy balance, while still enjoying the treats which Easter has to offer!

 Healthy Easter Menu for Toddlers

 Your toddler may be happiest with their usual breakfast or if they want to try something special you could offer:

 ¼ – ½ Hot Cross Bun – serve with cup of hot or cold milk or a well-fortified milk alternative for breakfast

 ½ – 1 small slice of fruit loaf dipped in one whisked egg and cooked in a hot pan with a little oil to make fruity eggy bread.
 You could serve with extra fruit pieces or yoghurt

 Add some extra Easter flavours to their normal cereal or porridge – why not try dried fruit and orange zest for a take on hot cross buns or grate in some carrot left by the Easter bunny

 A special Easter meal may be an opportunity to expose your Toddler to foods they haven’t tried before, so don’t worry if they are not keen to try it all – let them explore and learn, with plenty of modelling from you whilst you tuck into the Easter feast.